Tao Zhu: Cultural Revolution and death

-Tao and Zhao were among the most enthusiastic of the early pro-Red Guard CPC leaders, but quickly fell from favour because they tried to control the excesses of the radical leftists led by Zhang Chunqiao and Jiang Qing.
+Poster depicting the denunciation and political downfall of Tao during the Cultural Revolution.
+The slogan reads: "Down with Tao Zhu!"

+From June to July 1966, Liu Shaoqi and Deng Xiaoping submitted to Mao Zedong a draft notice on how to conduct the Cultural Revolution in industry, transport, and construction, emphasizing phased implementation, leadership oversight, and the principle of "grasp revolution, promote production."
+Mao approved the document and ordered its rapid distribution.
+Tao Zhu strongly supported this approach and later authored two People's Daily editorials reiterating the same line.
+However, the Central Cultural Revolution Group (CCRG) accused him of "using production to suppress revolution."
 During an enlarged Politburo meeting in 1966, he was attacked by Wang Li, a junior member of the CRG, for curtailing the revolution with the excuse of protecting production.
 In mid-December he was again attacked by the CRG for allegedly protecting Wang Renzhong.
 At first, he was protected by Mao Zedong, with Mao criticising Jiang Qing's actions, but the CRG continued their attacks.
 He defended treating the cases of Liu Shaoqi and Deng Xiaoping as contradictions among the people; this caused Mao's displeasure and, despite the encouragement of Zhou Enlai and Lin Biao to adopt a more passive attitude, the attacks by the CRG persisted.
 He was labelled "the proxy leader of Liu-and-Deng-roaders" and a "Khrushchev-style ambitionist" by leading radical leftists and placed under house arrest in early 1967.
 Oddly enough, Mao continued criticising Chen Boda and Jiang Qing for excesses on handling his case, but nothing was done to protect him.
+From late 1966 into early 1967, Tao Zhu's conflict with Jiang Qing and the CCRG intensified.
+He was publicly labeled the "largest conservative royalist" and an executor of the "bourgeois reactionary line."
+In January 1967, following mass denunciations and demonstrations in Beijing, Tao lost his personal freedom and was placed under house arrest in Zhongnanhai.
+Zhou Enlai later stated publicly that there was no basis for distrusting Tao.
+Throughout 1967–1968, Tao was repeatedly subjected to struggle sessions and public criticism, including denunciations at a large-scale rally in Tiananmen Square in August 1968.

-While under house arrest, Tao was diagnosed with gallbladder cancer, but was initially denied medical treatment.
-Zhou Enlai eventually intervened to arrange an operation, but by then Tao's cancer was too advanced to treat successfully, and Tao died in a hospital.
-Tao's family was not allowed to see him either on his deathbed or after his death.
+During a period of strict house arrest, Tao was diagnosed by doctors with gallbladder cancer, but was initially denied medical treatment.
+Zhou Enlai eventually intervened to arrange an operation, but by that time Tao's cancer had progressed to an incurable stage.
+On 15 October 1969, he was ordered to leave Beijing and relocate to Hefei, Anhui, where he had to fend for himself while suffering from severe illness and extreme mental distress, which left him bedridden.
+Tao died in hospital on 30 November 1969 at the age of 61.
+His family was not permitted to visit him during his final illness or after his death.
 He was posthumously exonerated in 1978, after Deng Xiaoping rose to power.
 He was remembered as a man of great integrity.